uhlig-it/shop-alarm/README.md

-# Workshop Alarm — alarm-core
+# Workshop Alarm — shop-alarm

 State machine and supervision for the workshop alarm: arming preconditions, exit/entry delays, trigger fusion (door, person detection, PIR, fire/smoke audio), Frigate profile switching, supervision of the shop bridge and camera, audit events, and the monitoring exporter for the werkstatt dashboard.